How to Make an Omelet That Won't Fall Apart

-Don't be intimidated by this breakfast favorite -- you can make your own omelet at home in just a few easy steps.
-Nothing beats an egg breakfast recipe, and with these pointers you'll know how to make an omelet like a pro.
-Be sure to add your favorite filling before flipping!
+Don't be intimidated by this breakfast favorite—you can make your own omelet at home in just a few easy steps.
+Nothing beats eggs for breakfast, and with these pointers, you'll know how to make an omelet like a pro.

-In a small bowl, combine two eggs (or four egg whites) with 2 tablespoons of water.
-Add salt and pepper to taste.
-Using a fork, beat until combined but not frothy.
-Meanwhile, heat a small nonstick skillet over medium-high heat until hot.
-Melt 1 tablespoon of butter in the skillet.
-Add egg mixture to the skillet, and reduce heat to medium.
+In a small bowl, combine two eggs with 2 tablespoons of water.
+If you want to know how to make an egg white omelet instead, just use four egg whites instead of two whole eggs.
+Add salt and pepper to taste, then use a fork to beat until the eggs are combined but not frothy.
+Meanwhile, heat a small (about 8-inch) nonstick skillet with flared sides over medium-high heat until hot.
+Melt 1 tablespoon of butter in the skillet, then add the eggs and reduce the heat to medium.

-Immediately begin stirring eggs gently but continuously with a heat-resistant spatula.
-Stir until mixture resembles small pieces of cooked egg surrounded by liquid egg.
-Stop stirring and cook 30 to 60 seconds more, or until eggs are set.
+Immediately begin stirring the eggs gently but continuously with a heat-resistant spatula.
+Stir until the mixture resembles small pieces of cooked egg surrounded by liquid egg.
+Stop stirring and cook 30 to 60 seconds more, or until the eggs are set and shiny.

 Now for the fun part—adding your favorite filling!
 Our most basic recipe just uses cheese, but there are tons of other options out there.
 Omelets are great for using up your leftover meat and veggies from the night before.
 Knowing how to make an egg omelet with ham will come in handy because it's a popular request, but you could also try bacon, sausage, or even smoked salmon for other meat options.